nl253/Dictionaries/README.md

 au!
 FileType * call Init()
 ```

-NOTE depth for this is 3 levels.
-It might be too much for you ...
+NOTE depth by default for this is 1 level.
+You might want more.

 PLEASE CHANGE VARIABLES: